fedora-python/importpatches/README.md

 These are hashes of the patch content, ignoring tings like context lines and comments.
 When one of these changes, pay special atttention to the patch diff.

+## License

+The script is available under the MIT license.
+May it serve you well.